dgcrouse/VideoObfuscate/Readme.md

 As an added bonus, the transform is fast (runs in ~4x realtime, at least from SSD), low-memory (used less than 400mb to convert a 1024x436 video), and relatively CPU-light (used 160% of a core on my quad-i7 2.5 ghz mobile)

+#Usage

+`python transform.py (input file name) (output file name.avi) (optional number of passes)`

+This transforms the input file into the output file in a given number of passes.
+Passes reduce memory usage but increase computation time.
+4 works well for 720p, more are required for higher resolution.
+Input file can be mp4 or avi, output must be avi (for cross-platform compatability)

 #How It Works

 Video can be viewed as an image in 3 dimensions, the third being traditionally assigned to time.
 This method "chops" the data up into chunks along the time axis, with a time length the same as the width of the image.